lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Now there are two children of the “main” graph that are the Tariffs screen: Tariffs#1 and Tariffs#2.

-That’s why we’re going to create symlinks to the Tariffs directory called Tariffs#1 and Tariffs#2, so that the Rosmaro command line utilities know how to generate bindings for them.
+That’s why we’re going to create two symlinks to the Tariffs directory called Tariffs#1 and Tariffs#2, so that the Rosmaro command line utilities know how to generate bindings for them.

 Speaking of bindings, it’s time to refresh them by running npm run rosmaro-bindings:generate.